browserengineering/book/book/scheduling-and-threading.md

 ```

 We'll need to fix that, but first let's figure out how long "enough time" in the
-above loop should be.
+"ideal" loop should be.
 This was discussed in Chapter 2, which introduced the
 [animation frame budget](graphics.md#framebudget), The animation frame budget
 is the amount of time allocated to re-draw the screen after an something has
 changed.
 It's typically about 16ms, in order to draw at 60Hz (60 * 16.66ms ~